sergobago/neural-punctuation/README.md

-# Punctuation restoration using Transformer model
+# Punctuation restoration using transformer
 Project to train fast and accurate punctuation restoration neural network model for production on website.
 Project code works for all languages ​​and punctuations.
 Each language will have a separate model.
 Commas and dots will have a separate model to best accuracy.
 ## Prerequirements
 * Python 3.9 for training